 RECO MMENDATION # TIMELINE FUNDING RESPONSIBILITY PROGRESS & COMMENTS R. 41 TBPS should, on a priority basis, create and adopt a proactive strategy to increase diversity within the Service, with prominence given to Indigenous candidates.
 COMPLETE Budget Additions 2020 - 2021 - (recruitment initiative costs) TBPS The entire recruitment process within the TBPS has been redeveloped with a focus on removing systemic barriers disproportionately encountered by Indigenous candidates.
 Everything from the initial testing to the background check has been modified or is completely new.
 A full report was provided to the TBPSB in January 2020 Also, the Service is in the process of reviewing its HR department and looking at ways to expand.
+Update: The Chief continues to develop initiatives to enhance recruiting for all personnel.
+The HR and Recruitment Team traveled to Manitoba and Saskatchewan in November of 2022 to continue the recruitment initiative.
 R. 42 TBPS leadership should link job promotion to demonstrated Indigenous cultural competency.
 COMPLETE N/A TBPS TBPS Promotional Policy newly implemented in 2020 Collective Agreement and internal procedures changed with emphasis placed on different criteria for promotions.
-RECO MMENDATIONS FOR IMPLEME ENTATION OF RE ECOMMENDATIC DNS R.43 TBPS should report to the OIPRD on the extent to which the recommendations in this report are implemented.
+RECO MMENDATIONS FOR IMPLEME NTATION OF RE ECOMMENDATIO NS R.43 TBPS should report to the OIPRD on the extent to which the recommendations in this report are implemented.
 This is imperative given the crisis in confidence described in this report.
 The OIPRD should, in turn, report publicly on TBPS's response and the extent to which the recommendations in this report are implemented.
 COMPLETE N/A TBPS TBPS reports yearly to the OIPRD and more frequently to the TBPSB on recommendation progress.
 R.44 On an annual basis, TBPS should provide the public with reports that provide data on sudden death investigations.
-These reports can provide data, in a disaggregated Indigenous and non- Indigenous manner, detailing the total number of sudden death investigations with breakdown of investigative ONGOING N/A TBPS While most of this information is available in the Service's annual report, the Service is currently looking into ways to deliver as much of the above information in the coming annual reports.
+These reports can provide data, in a disaggregated ONGOING N/A TBPS While most of this information is available in the Service's annual report, the Service is currently looking into ways to deliver as much of the above information in the coming annual reports.